mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the volume of a planetoid is useable as a spacecraft.
 For a buffered planetoid, 65% of the volume is useable.

-However, a planetoid’s Hull points are calculated on the total volume of the planetoid, not the useable space.
+However, a planetoid's Hull points are calculated on the total volume of the planetoid, not the useable space.
 Note that planetoid hulls cannot use the specialised or additional hull types, listed in the following sections: